Reimagining the IT World

 Laying the Cards on the Table: When IT Meets the Rest of the World

 It’s all about building a relationship with other C-level executives, based on mutual benefit versus just necessity.
 Communicating the business outcomes does help business counterparts see value.
 Good metrics that show improvement help as well, but should be communicated along with the outcomes.
-Being a trusted executive that can be counted on to exercise good judgement, while having the flexibility to adjust as events dictate, is what others want to see in a CIO.
+Being a trusted executive that can be counted on to exercise good judgment, while having the flexibility to adjust as events dictate, is what others want to see in a CIO.

 I also advise CIOs to educate their counterparts with seminars, demonstrations, and benchmarking where possible.
 It turns out that not everyone understands IT the way we do and it can be overwhelming to them.
 It is really important to show how solutions can work at your company by what others are doing.